-- ETFs have lower fees compared with mutual funds
+- They have lower fees compared with mutual funds

-- ETFs are easy for retail investors to purchase
+- They are easy for retail investors to purchase

 E – Exchange, T – Traded, F – Fund.

-Unlike traditional methods of investing, you are able to buy shares in ETFs as they are traded in financial markets.
-So, for example, before ETFs were invented, if you wanted to invest in the S&P 500, you would invest a proportion of your investment in each of the 500 companies, even now with digital trading, this would be time-consuming.
+Unlike traditional methods of investing, you are able to buy shares in exchange traded funds as they are traded in financial markets.
+So, for example, before they were invented, if you wanted to invest in the S&P 500, you would invest a proportion of your investment in each of the 500 companies, even now with digital trading, this would be time-consuming.
 When you wanted to take your money out of the stock market, you would repeat the process of selling each of the 500 stocks.
-With an S&P 500 ETF Tracker, you are able to invest in the 500 stocks with one transaction.
+With an S&P 500 Tracker, you are able to invest in the 500 stocks with one transaction.
 Exchange-Traded Funds make diversification possible for retail investors with much lower fees.

 Investing in the Markets with an ETF

-An ETF is a portfolio or basket of stocks that in their simplest form track stock market indexes.
+What is an ETF is a portfolio or basket of stocks?
+In their simplest form they track stock market indexes.
 When you see FTSE100 or S&P 500, these are collections of top-performing stocks.
 Stocks are gathered in all different kinds of groups, from their geographical location to industry sectors and lots of places in between.
 So much so, as of 2017, and according to Bloomberg, there are now more Indexes than Stocks.

-ETFs essentially track these indices, if the FTSE100 goes up and you have bought an FTSE100 ETF, you will realise these gains.
+They essentially track these indices, if the FTSE100 goes up and you have bought an FTSE100 fund, you will realise these gains.
 Unfortunately, as with all types of investing if the FTSE100 falls, you will also realise these losses.